alexapostolu/night/README.md

 Still a lot of work to do on the website, but depending on how version 3.1 will go, then it should be done in two or three weeks.

-**source build**

-Right now, only a Windows source build is supported, however a Linux build will soon be supported as well.
-And for MacOS, umm... uh... we're currently in short supply of Apple guys right now...

 ---

 ### About Night